five0ffour/FreeCAD_3DPrint/ex11/README-ex11.md

 ## Approach
 Created the three reference circles and aligned them accordingly
-Outlined them all using straight lines and tangents Added the oval cut-out to the left
+Outlined them all using straight lines and tangents
+Added the oval cut-out to the left
 Padded to length
-Sketched an offset plane, the three smallest inner circles and punched them through Sketched an offset plane, out the three wider circles and only punched 1/2 way through
+Sketched an offset plane, the three smallest inner circles and punched them through
+Sketched an offset plane, out the three wider circles and only punched 1/2 way through

 ## First principles skills I picked up
-These are variations on the same themese
+These are variations on the same themes
 multiple layers, padding depths, offsets, reference cirlces, holes, tangents

 ## Overall impression